 - Three vaccines are approved in the UK, Pfizer, Moderna and the Oxford/Astrazeneca vaccine.

 - The UK has a Yellow Card system for reported vaccine adverse reactions.
-Obviously real levels of adverse reactions could be higher as British people are conservation and do not tend to complain easily.
+Obviously real levels of adverse reactions could be higher as British people are conservative and do not tend to complain easily.

 - 19.1 million first doses (+11.2 million second doses) of the Pfizer vaccine; 24.6 million doses (+ 21.5 million second doses) of the AZ vaccine; and 1 million first doses of Moderna vaccine have been given.